-Did you know you are living during the greatest time in history to start a business?
-If you have an idea, product or service to offer, it has never been easier to bring it to the market.
-Everywhere you look there are unlikely entrepreneurs making a name for themselves in the business world.
-Whether it is a 21 year old college student starting the worlds biggest social network from his dorm room, a single mom living on welfare creating one of the best selling books in history or a nine year old boy creating a cardboard arcade that goes viral, it’s clear the opportunities to start a successful business are endless.
+If you have an idea, product, or service to offer, it has never been easier to bring it to the market.
+Everywhere you look there are entrepreneurs making a name for themselves in the business world.
+Whether it is a 20-year-old college student in his dorm room or a single mother creating a best-selling book, it is clear that the opportunities to start a successful business are abundant.